BhargavKumarNath/Synthetic-Intelligence/readme.md

 </figure>

 ## Phase 6 & 7: Algorithms Alternatives and Robustness Testing
-- **Goal:** Explore other generation methods and test the real world robustness of our models.
+- **Objective:** Explore other generation methods and test the real world robustness of our models.
 - **Actions:**
     1. A graph based generation methods and test the real world robustness of our models.
     2. The champion models (`imbalanced`, `SMOTE`, `ModelDriven`) were evaluated on a "perturbed" test set where random noise was added to simulate data drift.